skrey/yellow-extensions/features/core/README.md

 The following status values are supported:

 `public` = page is a normal page
-`private` = page ist not visible, user needs to log in or enter a password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
+`private` = page is not visible, user needs to log in or enter the password, requires [private extension](https://github.com/schulle4u/yellow-extensions-schulle4u/tree/master/private)
-`draft` = page ist not visible, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
+`draft` = page is not visible, user needs to log in, requires [draft extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/draft)
-`unlisted` = page ist not visible, but can be accessed with the correct link, requires new core (coming soon)
+`unlisted` = page is not visible, but can be accessed with the correct link, requires new core (coming soon)
-`hidden` = page ist not available, results in "file not found" error
-`ignore` = page is ignored when building a static website
+`hidden` = page is not available, but can be included in other pages `ignore` = page is ignored when building a static website

 ## Examples